Links of Noltland

-Links of Noltland is a large prehistoric settlement located on the north coast of the island of Westray in Orkney, Scotland.
-The extensive ruins includes several late Neolithic and early Bronze Age dwellings and is place of discovery of the Westray Wife figurine, first uncovered during an excavation in 2009.
+Links of Noltland was a large prehistoric settlement located on the north coast of the island of Westray in Orkney, Scotland.
+The extensive ruins includes several late Neolithic and early Bronze Age dwellings and is place of discovery of the Westray Wife figurine, uncovered during an excavation in 2009.
 Historic Environment Scotland established the site as a scheduled monument in 1993.

 Location

 Links of Noltland is located south of the Bay of Grobust on the island of Westray in Orkney, Scotland.
 Close to the site is the Knowe of Queen o' Howe broch and further south is Noltland Castle.
+The site is threatened by erosion of the sand dunes.